-An alternative solution is to store the items in two Deque objects, one containing the first $\lfloor n/2 \rfloor$ items in order, the other containing the last $\lfloor n/2 \rfloor$ items in order, so that the middle item is always the last item in the first deque.
+An alternative solution is to store the items in two Deque objects, one containing the first $\lceil n/2 \rceil$ items in order, the other containing the last $\lceil n/2 \rceil$ items in order, so that the middle item is always the last item in the first deque.
 When adding an item (or removing the middle item), you may have to transfer the last item from the first deque to be the first item in the second deque (or vice versa).